 All internal rating systems and those approved by the banking supervisor for solvency reporting were validated in the reporting year.

-In 2021, the regulatory review of the rating system for major corporations was carried out and the review of the rating system for banks was initiated.
+The regulatory review of the new rating system for major corporations was completed in 2022.
+The rating system is likely to be implemented in 2023.